azhadsyed/housing/README.md

 - [ ] add hover tips explaining what each variable means (see design of [SmartAsset Calculator](https://smartasset.com/taxes/income-taxes))
 - [ ] Article: Interesting Things I learned about rent in NYC

-A/B Testing different algorithms

-- [ ] Refactor, and write tests for, the ML pipeline
-- [ ] Linear Regression, KNN, Decision Tree, Random Forest, GBR, XGBoost, Catboost
-- [ ] Geospatial Regression Algorithms
-- [ ] Build a shootout results view that goes into the math/statistic
-- [ ] Incorporate the winner

 Mean Encoding